THREE RAINBOW MOUNTAINS PALCOYO TOUR

 WHAT TO CARRY - DAYPACKS

 On the trail you should carry a day pack with your camera, water bottle or bladder, snacks, hand sanitizer, face mask, cold weather clothing and rain gear or poncho in case of rain (unlikely in dry season – May to October) and anything you will need before dinner as horses do not walk alongside you.
 A recommended packing list is sent after you book the trip and can be found below under the “what to pack for your trek” tab.
 Your bag will be waiting for you at every campsite.
 Yes we do offer luggage storage and most hotels/hostels in Cusco also offer this service.

 Deposit: The entire day hike cost will be charged to your card when you book the trip.
 50% of this is non-refundable.

-Payment of Balance: The balance of the tour is due 30 days (changing to 60 days prior starting 2020) prior to departure and will be auto-debited via the booking software system on that date.
+Payment of Balance: The balance of the tour is due 60 days prior to departure and will be auto-debited via the booking software system on that date.
 If you wish to pay early, or use a different card to the one you have on file, you may do so by clicking on the reservation number in your confirmation email and entering the pin that was provided to you in the original confirmation email.
 If you wish to make other arrangements (e.g. pay cash in Cusco), please contact us.
-Please note if you book your trip within 30 days of departure (60 days for 2020 bookings), the balance of the trek will be auto-debited the next day.
+Please note if you book your trip within 60 days, the balance of the trek will be auto-debited the next day.
 If you do not wish this to happen please contact us.

 Passport: For this trek we do NOT need a photo of your passport bio page.
 However, as this involves international travel, please note that each traveler is responsible for knowing the re-entry rules for their country of residence/citizenship.
 Some countries require 6 months of passport validity beyond the final date of travel.
 Please ensure that your passport is up to date and meets your country and residency requirements.